 Don’t stress yourself.
-You can make test accounts on any of these services.
-Play around with them, send out some test emails, and learn how everything works.
+You can create test accounts on any of these services.
+Play around with them, send out some test emails and learn how everything works.
 Then pick the one you are most comfortable with for your email marketing.

 Whatever you do, sign up for at least one of these services and start building your subscription list today.
 Having a newsletter is one of the best things you can do for your home-based business.

 Why is everyone saying you need to start a newsletter?
 Simple.
 Successful marketing is built on visibility and a target audience — two things newsletters give you.